browningjp/parcels/README.md

 1. Surname
 2. First name
-3. Middle names
+3. Middle names (space separated, NOT comma separated)
 4. Email address

 The first row is reserved for these headings.

-Line breaks must be denoted using \r\n
+Line breaks must be denoted using \r\n, and commas should be used only as delimiters.

 ### Adding deliveries